All Black goes to psychologists to overcome red card issue

 Renowned All Blacks mental skills coaches Gilbert Enoka and Ceri Evans have helped Barrett rebuild, while he has done some special work with Crusaders assistant coach Tamati Ellison.

-"I love touring, it was tough watching from afar, especially losing against the Tahs," Barrett said.
+"I love touring, it was tough watching from afar, especially losing against the Waratahs," Barrett said.

 "Gilbert Enoka and Ceri Evans reached out and I leant on them, naturally.
 They broke down the issue itself, helped step out any processes, so I don't fall into the foul play trap in future.